dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

 - `--first-span`: Remove spans from the call stack starting from the root until a span that matches the filter is found.
 Supports unix-style wildcards.
 - `--span-filter`: Remove spans from the call stack that don't match the filter.
 Supports unix-style wildcards.

-With these two optional arguments, you can do TODO.
-For my colleagues, I can just tell them to run this command TODO
+With these two optional arguments, you can perform very fine-grained filtering directly with `daniel-trace` instead of having to [do it in the Perfetto trace viewer](../using-dotnet-trace-with-perfetto#analysing-traces-with-perfetto).

 ```txt
 daniel-trace convert .\dotnet_20260727_184408.nettrace --format Chromium --first-span "Cmf*.Services.*Controller.*" --span-filter "Cmf*"